everpub/openscienceprize/proposal.md

 Over the last years, a large number of tools have been developed that address specific aspects of this problem, and much valuable experience has been gained from their use.
-However, orchestrating all these tools for either producing or exploring published computations requires a level of technical competence that few scientists have or even wish to acquire.
+However, orchestrating all these tools for either producing or exploring published research requires a level of technical competence that few scientists have or even wish to acquire.
 We propose to drive a vertical spike through this problem space, by integrating existing tools and methods into a unified whole whose use requires no more technical expertise than performing computations on a desktop computer.
-As a consequence, scientists will be able to understand, evaluate, and re-use the computational work of their peers.
+As a consequence, scientists will be able to understand, evaluate, and re-use the work of their peers.

 We emphasize that we do not expect to provide a definitive solution to